krelljd/skorbord-node-express-react/deployment_steps.md

    - Use a static file server (e.g., `serve`, `http-server`, or configure Express to serve static files from `../frontend`).

 ---
-## 6. (Optional) Automate with a Script
+## 7. (Optional) Automate with a Script

-- You can create a shell script to automate the build and deploy steps.
+- You can create a shell script to automate the build and deploy steps, or use the provided `deploy-frontend.sh`/`deploy-frontend.ps1` scripts for the frontend.

 ---
-## 7. (Optional) Set Up as a Service
+## 8. (Optional) Set Up as a Service

 - For production, consider using `pm2` or a systemd service to keep the backend running.

 ---
-## 8. Set Up as a systemd Service
+## 9. Set Up as a systemd Service

 You can run both backend and frontend as systemd services on your Raspberry Pi for automatic startup and management.